This document summarizes things you will find useful when going to production.

 Although ORY Hydra implements all Go best practices around running public-facing production http servers, we discourage running ORY Hydra facing the public net directly.
 We strongly recommend running ORY Hydra behind an API gateway or a load balancer.
 It is common to terminate TLS on the edge (gateway / load balancer) and use certificates provided by your infrastructure provider (e.g. AWS CA) for last mile security.

-https://, but the server is actually accepting http.
-This makes sense if you don't want
+server is actually accepting http.
+This makes sense if you don't want last mile

-last mile security using TLS, and trust your network to properly handle internal traffic.
-To use this setting, check
+security using TLS, and trust your network to properly handle internal traffic:

 With TLS termination enabled, ORY Hydra discards all requests unless: